hairyhenderson/gomplate/docs/content/usage.md

 Add a data source in `name=URL` form.
 Specify multiple times to add multiple sources.
 The data can then be used by the [`datasource`](../functions/data/#datasource) and [`include`](../functions/data/#include) functions.

+Data sources referenced in this way are lazy-loaded: they will not be read until the template is parsed and a `datasource` or `include` function is encountered.

 See [Datasources](../datasources) for full details.

 A few different forms are valid: